vandrada/csb/chromoprocessor/README.md

 with `ls`, i.e `ls *.bam > to_process.txt`.
 Of course, the name of the file is completely arbitrary and can be anything.

-After the file is produced it's as simple as
+After the file is produced, use the `--file` switch

-    chromoprocessor to_process.txt /home/You/VarScan.jar mpileup2snp -v
+    chromoprocessor --file to_process.txt /home/You/VarScan.jar mpileup2snp -v

+If you want to specify the directory with the BAM files, use the `--dir` switch

+    chromoprocessor --dir /path/to/bams/ /home/You/VarScan.jar mpileup2snp -v

+Finally, you can also specify a list of BAM files

+    chromroprocessor --list /path/to/bam1 /path/to/bam2 /home/You/VarScan.jar mpileup2snp

 If you have the hardware and you would like the BAM files to be processed quicker, you can run more jobs in parallel

-    chromoprocessor to_process.txt /home/You/VarScan.jar mpileup2snp -v --n-region=6
+    chromoprocessor --dir path/to/bams/ /home/You/VarScan.jar mpileup2snp -v --n-region 6

 # Notes
 A `varscan.conf` and a `samtools.conf` are expected to be in the current working